HazelCunuder/cheat-sheets/cheat-sheets/sass-cheatsheet.md

 ## How to install Sass

+### Command Line

+1. **NPM**

+If you use Node.js, you can install sass with npm by running the following command.

+`npm install sass -g`

+This will install sass onto your computer and you'll be able to use it in every project.

+*However*, this will install the pure Javascript version of Sass which is slower than the other options.
+Luckily it uses the same interface so it'll make the transition to another implementation seamless.

+### Apps

-You can go to [their website](https://sass-lang.com/install) to find multiple ways to install Sass on your computer.
+You also can go to [their website](https://sass-lang.com/install) to find a list of ways to install Sass through applications.

 ## How to compile SCSS into CSS